-In February 2021 it was announced by an independent survey company, Dive, that the Bank offered the best service in Estonian banking with a score of 98 per cent.
-In July 2020, Euromoney identified the Bank as the best bank in Estonia for the third consecutive year.
+In February 2022 it was announced by an independent survey company, Dive, that the Bank offered the best service in Estonian banking for the sixth time with a score of 99.5 per cent.
+In July 2021, Euromoney identified the Bank as the best bank in Estonia for the fourth consecutive year.